|Rest of Schedule From 05/25/18|

 The ride takes place during the Reedsburg Fermentation Fest.
 Authors, bakers, chefs, scientists, chocolatiers and cheesemakers will provide plenty of food for thought.

-Sandra suggests lodging at the Ho Chunk Casino Resort.
+Here is the link for hotel rooms: Ho-Chunk Casino Resort.
+As of 1/22/2018 there were 55 rooms available at the Ho-Chunk, but please do not wait until last minute!
 The casino is located nearby on a native American Reservation.
 Rooms fill up fast - please reserve early.

 Sandra will be leading rides at high moderate pace (14-15 mph) but the Tour supports riders at any speed if you prefer a different pace.
 Contact Sandra at email@example.com if you are interested.